Frequently Asked Questions

 Do you take under 18's on cruises?We do allow under 18's on cruises when accompanied by a parent/guardian over the age of 18.

 Does your boat meet safety requirements?Celtic Star fully complies with the code of practice for small commercial vessels and meets all requirements as set down by the Maritime and Coastguard Agency.
-She are checked before and after each cruise and all safety equipment is serviced on a regular basis.
-Your Skipper is a hugely experienced sailor and will keep you safe whatever the weather.
+The vessel is before and after each cruise or course and all safety equipment is serviced on a regular basis.
+Your Crew are hugely experienced sailors and will keep you safe whatever the weather.
 If the weather is inappropriate the cruise itinerary will be altered to suit.